 - Write each area, furniture or surface that we’ll list below and applies to your apartment and begin cleaning.

-What to clean in your apartment bedroom when moving
+What to Clean in your Bedroom when Moving

 As the bedroom will not be visited often during the last days of the moving, begin your cleaning there:

 - Hoover and wipe all dust from all areas including those hard to reach spots such as behind and under the bed, wardrobe, nightstand, desk and other furniture;

 - Dust and clean the windows, blinders, curtains, curtain rails, door frames, light fittings, picture frames etc. Careful with washing dry clean curtains only.

 - Remove any fingerprints or other stains on the mirrors, doors, window sills, handles and other shiny or reflective surfaces and decoration;